ruplume/newsfy/README.md

 # newsfy
+###### WARNING: INSTALL SCRIPT ONLY WORKS WITH FISH AND NOT BASH OR ZSH, MANUAL INTERVENTION IS REQUIRED FOR UNSUPPORTED SHELLS.
  #### newsfy is a tty / terminal based news reader which allows you to read the latest arch linux news feed right in your terminal!

  ### What newsfy can do